lsteinmann/datplot/README.md

 Installation
 -------
-'datplot' is on CRAN with version 1.0.0.

-    install.packages("datplot")

-Later versions can be installed from GitHub with devtools:
+'datplot' can be installed from GitHub with devtools:

     devtools::install_github("lsteinmann/datplot")

 Or via downloading the latest release and installing from the file:

-    devtools::install_local(path = "../datplot_1.0.0.tar.gz")
+    devtools::install_local(path = "../datplot_1.x.x.tar.gz")

 In case you are unable to find the vignettes after installing from github directly, try: